danbee/cv/sections/experience.markdown

 Dec 2011 – Present

 Continued development of a CRM product built using Rails 2.3.
-Moved version control from SVN to git and brought the Rspec test suite up to date.
+I moved version control from SVN to git and brought the Rspec test suite up to date.

 #### [Pixelhum](http://pixelhum.com)

 Aug 2010 – Present

 Pixelhum is my own freelance/contract business.
-I build custom web applications for clients using PHP and Ruby on Rails.
+I design and build web applications for clients using Ruby on Rails.

 #### [Abiquo](http://www.abiquo.com)

 June 2010 – Oct 2011

-Updating and maintaining Abiquo’s websites, written in both PHP and Ruby on Rails.
+Updated and maintained Abiquo’s websites, written in both PHP and Ruby on Rails.
 This includes the virtual image exchange site Thunderflash (thunderflash.com) which I rebuilt on Rails 3.

 #### [Deep Blue Sound](http://dbsmusic.co.uk)

 Aug 2008 – June 2010

-Administering and augmenting the existing web systems including Moodle, SugarCRM and others.
-Deputising for the System Administrator.
+Administered and augmented the existing web systems including Moodle, SugarCRM and others.
+Deputised for the System Administrator.

 #### [Footwork Solutions](http://footworksolutions.co.uk)